 More Fun Things to Do in Blue Ridge, Georgia

 Looking for something beyond hiking?
 North Georgia offers a wide array of experiences year-round.
+From mountain biking on scenic biking trails to historic sites in lovely mountain towns, North Georgia has it all.
 Need a few ideas?
 Check out…

 Go on a horseback ride through the mountains of North Georgia.

-Explore the arts scene in Blue Ridge, Georgia.
+Explore the arts scene in downtown Blue Ridge, Georgia.

 Spend a fall day apple picking at Mercier Orchards.

 Go chasing waterfalls in North Georgia.

 Enjoy the beautiful views and flowers at Hamilton Gardens.